Food Counter Attendants & Kitchen Helpers (NOC 6711) may also be called:

 - able to multi-task

 - good with people

 Food service counter attendants, food preparers and kitchen helpers work days, evenings weekends and holidays.
 Hours tend to be irregular but flexible and split shifts are common.
 Food service counter attendants and food preparers typically stand for long periods of time and often carry heavy trays.
 They work in kitchens that are hot, humid, fast-paced and can be greasy and noisy.

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary for Food counter attendants & kitchen helpers ranges from $11,000 – $33,000.
+In British Columbia, the annual median salary for Food counter attendants & kitchen helpers is $30,450.
+The provincial hourly rate ranges from $15.20/hour to $18.00/hour.
 In BC’s regions, you can expect to make: